-This course is designed for prospective early childhood teachers at the undergraduate level.
-The primary purpose is to help students gain an understanding of the physical, intellectual, social, emotional and personality growth and development of the child for conception to age eight.
-Current research and ideas in early childhood development will be used in conjunction with the historical approaches to examining growth and development.
-Field experiences with pregnant women and young children will be an integral part of this course.
+TABLE OF CONTENTS This course is designed for prospective early childhood teachers at the undergraduate level.
+The primary purpose is to help students understand the child's physical, intellectual, social, emotional, and personality growth and development from conception to age eight.
+Current research and ideas in early childhood development will be used with the historical approaches to examining growth and development.
 This course requires at least one paper using a documentation format.
-(Offered spring semester)
+(Offered fall and spring semester)